primer/css/src/header/README.md

 ## Build

-For a compiled **CSS** version of this module, an npm script is included that will output a css version to `build/build.css` The built css file is also included in the npm package:
+A CSS bundle of this module is distributed with the npm package in `dist/header.css`.

 ```
 $ npm run build